jarrodrumsey/DownloadOrganizerService/README.md

 (Windows 11)

 The script only organizes top-level files in the directory.
-I.e. sub-directories and files within these sub-directories of the given directory are ignored.
+(sub-directories and files within the sub-directories are ignored.)

 **Disclaimer #1**: The script was only tested on machines running Windows OS.
 Compatibility with other major operating systems is not guaranteed.